England's top 10 moments under Gareth Southgate: Luke Shaw, Harry Kane and Raheem Sterling memories

 The knives were out and inches from Southgate's back.
 The reports had already been written - including by this journalist - questioning how he could possibly stay in the job after exiting Euro 2024 to a side ranked 45th in the world and without a single shot on target.

 But Southgate's persistence and stubbornness not to change things was the right one.
-It still doesn't feel it, even now, but it worked.
+It still does not feel it, even now, but it worked.
 And what a moment.

-You can question whether he actually believed England had a goal in them given the 94 minutes he'd just watched, but you can't question him thinking that leaving Bellingham on was worth a shot.
+You can question whether he actually believed England had a goal in them given the 94 minutes he had just watched, but you cannot question him thinking that leaving Bellingham on was worth a shot.

 Oddly, considering this goal left England on the verge of their first World Cup final in 52 years, it doesn't feel quite as significant as that Colombia shoot-out, for instance.
 Perhaps it's knowing what happened in the rest of that game and what happened three years later.